How to Clean Your Herb Grinder

 1 - The Frequent User

-If you only ever grind a single type of herb and use your grinder frequently, you don’t really need to clean your grinder each and every day.
-Because you’re constantly using the same sort of herb, taste transfer isn’t a big deal and old herbs in the grinder won’t go bad in the day between grinds.
+If you consistently grind only one type of herb and use your grinder regularly, daily cleaning might not be necessary.
+Since you're consistently grinding the same type of herb, taste transfer isn't a major concern, and any leftover herbs in the grinder won't spoil in the day between uses.

-However, even if you use your grinder frequently, you’ll still need a cleaning routine so that herb debris or oil from oily herbs doesn’t gum up the mechanism and make the grinder difficult to use.
+However, even with frequent use, it's still important to establish a cleaning routine to prevent herb debris or oil from oily herbs from clogging up the mechanism and affecting the grinder's performance.

-If you’re finding that your grinder is getting hard to use, or in the case of an electric grinder it doesn’t seem to have the same power, it is time to disassemble and clean.
+If you notice that your grinder is becoming difficult to use, or if an electric grinder seems to have reduced power, it's time to disassemble and clean it.

 2 - The Infrequent User